Clinical Associate Professor of Law

 - M.A., Nonfiction Writing, Johns Hopkins University (2000)

 - A.B., English and French (cum laude), Duke University (1997)

-Katie Rose Guest Pryal is a Clinical Assistant Professor of Law at the UNC School of Law, specializing in legal writing and rhetoric.
+Katie Rose Guest Pryal is a Clinical Associate Professor of Law at the UNC School of Law, specializing in legal writing and rhetoric.
 Prior to coming to UNC Law, Professor Pryal taught as full-time faculty in the Department of English and Comparative Literature at UNC-Chapel Hill, where she specialized in legal rhetoric and professional writing.

 Professor Pryal earned her AB from Duke University (cum laude) and her Master's Degree in Nonfiction Writing from Johns Hopkins University, where she attended on a fellowship.
 She graduated from UNC School of Law in 2003 and then clerked for Chief Judge Terrence Boyle of the United States District Court for the Eastern District of North Carolina.
 After her clerkship, she earned her Doctorate in Rhetoric and Composition at the University of North Carolina Greensboro, where she also attended on a fellowship.